 Mexico entry requirements and Cancun travel checklist

-For the latest entry requirements go to the Secretary of Tourism’s Manual on tourist entry
+For the latest entry requirements go to: Mexico-entry-requirements

 Mexico Visa Policy permits citizens of the countries listed below to travel to Mexico without a visa:

 Andorra, Anguila, Argentina, Aruba, Australia, Austria, Bahamas, Barbados, Belgium, Belize, Bermuda, Brazil, Bulgaria, Cayman Islands, Canada, Chile, Colombia, Commonwealth countries, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, Estonia, Faroe Islands, Finland, France, French Guyana, Gibraltar, Guadalupe, Germany, Greece, Greenland, Hong Kong, Hungary, Ireland, Iceland, Israel, Italy, Jamaica, Japan, Latvia, Liechtestein, Lithuania, Luxembourg, Macao, Malasia, Malta, Micronesia, Monaco, Netherlands, New Zealand, Norway, Perú, Poland, Portugal, Rumania, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Trinidad, Turks and Caicos, United Arab Emirates, United Kingdom, Uruguay, USA, Venezuela.

 - Casual, comfortable clothes, like T-shirts and shorts

 - Business casual attires for visiting some restaurants or night clubs

 - Any important medications: bring enough for your whole trip